lf-lang/lf-demos/llm/src/federated_execution/README.md

-# LLM Demo
+# LLM Demo (Federated Execution)

 # Overview
-This is a quiz-style game between two LLM agents.
-For each user question typed at the keyboard, both agents answer in parallel.
+This is a quiz-style game between two LLM agents using federated execution.
+For each user question asked to the Judge, both agents answer in parallel.
 The Judge announces whichever answer arrives first (or a timeout if neither responds within 60 sec), and prints per-question elapsed logical and physical times.
+There are three federates (federate__llma, federate__llmb, federate__j) and an RTI.

 # Pre-requisites

-You need Python installed, as llm.py is written in Python.
+You need Python installed, as llm_a.py, llm_b.py, llm_b_m2.py and llm_b_jetson.py are written in Python. # any version >= 3.10

 ## Library Dependencies
 To run this project, there are dependencies required which are in lf-demos/llm/requirements.txt file.
 The model used in this repository has been quantized using 4-bit precision (bnb_4bit) and relies on bitsandbytes for efficient matrix operations and memory optimization.
 So specific versions of bitsandbytes, torch, and torchvision are mandatory for compatibility.